Neoteroi/mkdocs-plugins-docs/docs/gantt.md

 ### Using events
 It is possible to define events for each activity in the plan.
-Events require a single date and are represented with dots.
+Events require a single date and are represented with circles.

 [gantt(./docs/gantt/gantt-2.yaml)]